No Win No Fee Medical Negligence Claims

 You may be entitled to a care home neglect compensation claim if you have been a victim of negligent treatment and suffered harm as a result.
-You can also make a claim on behalf of a victim who cannot bring a claim on their own.
+You can also make a claim on behalf of a victim who cannot bring a claim forth on their own.
 If you are unhappy with the outcome of your complaint, you can pursue a claim against the care home for compensation.

 Before determining whether you have valid grounds for a claim, our care home solicitors will establish the following:

 - Whether your caregiver failed in their duty of care;

 - Whether they took all reasonable steps to protect you from harm;

 - Whether you suffered an injury as a result of the negligence, or your condition was made worse.